OpenVZ/vzkernel/Documentation/networking/bonding.rst

 	Specify the delay, in milliseconds, between each peer notification (gratuitous ARP and unsolicited IPv6 Neighbor Advertisement) when they are issued after a failover event.
-	This delay should be a multiple of the link monitor interval (arp_interval or miimon, whichever is active).
-The default value is 0 which means to match the value of the link monitor interval.
+	This delay should be a multiple of the MII link monitor interval (miimon).

+	The valid range is 0 - 300000.
+The default value is 0, which means to match the value of the MII link monitor interval.

+prio
+	Slave priority.
+A higher number means higher priority.
+	The primary slave has the highest priority.
+This option also follows the primary_reselect rules.

+	This option could only be configured via netlink, and is only valid for active-backup(1), balance-tlb (5) and balance-alb (6) mode.
+	The valid value range is a signed 32 bit integer.

+	The default value is 0.

 primary